 Binghamton Truck Accident Lawyer

 If you have been in an accident involving your passenger car and a tractor-trailer or another heavy truck, you have likely suffered serious personal injury.
-Truck accident injuries are among the worst we have seen as accident victims’ lawyers serving Binghamton and New York’s Southern Tier.
+Truck accident injuries are among the worst we have seen as accident victims’ lawyer serving Binghamton and New York’s Southern Tier.

 After a truck accident involving an 18-wheeler or even a smaller box truck, you are likely to face steep medical bills, loss of work and property damage, along with the pain and suffering of a long and potentially difficult recovery.